-- The maximum input voltage is 600 V DC/AC.
-Attempting to measure voltage in excess of the maximum input voltage could destroy the instrument and result in personal injure or death. - The maximum rated voltage between input terminals and ground is 600 Vrms.
-Attempting to measure voltages exceeding 600 V with respect to ground could damage the instrument and result in personal injury. - When connecting clip-type connection cords to live terminals, be very careful to avoid accidentally shorting conductors together and causing a serious accident. - Connection cords or clamp-on sensor should be made only at the secondary side of a breaker, so the breaker can prevent an accident if a short circuit occurs.
-Connections should never be made to the primary side of a breaker, because unrestricted current flow could cause a serious accident if a short circuit occurs. - To avoid short circuits and potentially life-threatening hazards, never attach the clamp to a circuit that operates at more than the maximum rated voltage or over bare conductors. - If the input signal level is unknown, begin measuring with the highest range to determine the approximate signal level, then select the appropriate range for actual measurement. - Disconnect the connection cords from the measurement object before switching ranges. - To avoid electric shock and short-circuit accidents, use only the supplied connection cords to connect the instrument input terminals to the circuit to be tested.
+- The clamp-on sensor should be made only at the secondary side of a breaker, so the breaker can prevent an accident if a short circuit occurs.
+Connections should never be made to the primary side of a breaker, because unrestricted current flow could cause a serious accident if a short circuit occurs. - To avoid short circuits and potentially life-threatening hazards, never attach the clamp-on sensor to a circuit that operates at more than the maximum rated voltage or over bare conductors. - If the input signal level is unknown, begin measuring with the highest range to determine the approximate signal level, then select the appropriate range for actual measurement. - Disconnect the clamp-on sensor from the measurement object before switching ranges.